Novactive/Nova-eZPlatform-Bundles/components/ExtraBundle/README.md

 ### ViewMatcher

-This allows you to specify different ez views for the same content type but with different value of particular field.
+This allows you to specify different ez views for the same content type but with different values of particular field.

 > **IMPORTANT**: By default the field name is set to **_matcher_** but can be rewritten by specifying it in the _**VIEW_MATCHER_FIELD_IDENTIFIER**_ env variable.